 To start the trail you need to sign in at the Mount Robson visitor centre.
 It’s located on highway 16 in Mount Robson provincial park.
 Opening hours are 8am to 7pm 7 days a week in the summer.
 Bring a print out or screen shot on your phone of your reservation confirmation to show the rangers.

 The rangers will give you a brief orientation and go over some safety info and park rules.
-You will also need to head down to the basement to watch an instructional video.
-It’s from the late 90s and looks pretty dated, but the basic info is still relevant.
+You will also need to head down to the basement to watch an orientation video.
 The rangers will give you your laminated permit tags (one for each tent).
 Hang them on your backpack while you’re hiking and your tent when it’s set up.
 The rangers may ask to see them on the trail.

 The trailhead is located 2km from the visitor centre.
 There’s a parking lot with a covered picnic shelter and an outhouse at the trailhead.
 If you’re worried about leaving things in your car while you hike, the visitor centre has lockers for rent.